 Seek out a company that offers screen-printed graphics.
 One of the advantages of screen printing over other methods is that special additives can be added to the ink formulations to make them work better for the application.
 Particularly, if you desire a long lasting outdoor graphic, be sure to request the inclusion of UV inhibitors to the inks to help prevent fading and prolong the life.
 Screen printing is preferred also because it lasts longer than digital printed signage since it can deposit more ink onto the substrate, which means there is more color.

 When you have a choice of how the sign is orientated in use (sidewalk graphic or window poster), elect for the window poster.
-Graphics that are orientated vertically will last longer than signs in a horizontal orientation.
+Graphics that are oriented vertically will last longer than signs in a horizontal orientation.
 The best example is when you are in the sun, your legs don’t get sunburned as much as your shoulders do, which are horizontal.
 The reduced amounts of direct sunlight will help preserve the vividness of your chosen hues.

 Whichever printing company you partner with, ensure they keep you in the loop about all the techniques and equipment used throughout the process.
 They understand the importance of rich, radiant colors and ought to have the tools necessary to preserve brightness, regardless of what colors you select.
 For example, they should be able to help select a substrate material that will work best based on the colors, application and the environment in which your signs will be placed.
 They should also have UV inks available that specialize in fade resistance.